Acts of Peter: Content

-Peter preaches to Agrippa's concubines that they should practise abstinence and chastity.
+Peter preaches to prefect Agrippa's concubines that they should practise abstinence and chastity.
 The enraged Agrippa orders Peter to be crucified; Peter requests to be crucified upside-down.

 The inverted crucifixion of Peter

 No canonical text refers to the death of Saint Peter.
 Apart from the Acts of Peter, the earliest attestation that Saint Peter was executed by crucifixion is found in Adversus Gnosticos Scorpiace, a treatise composed by Tertullian in the first decade of the 3rd century.

 Sometime in the middle of the 3rd century, Origen of Alexandria popularized the tradition that Peter requested to be crucified upside-down.
 At the end of the 4th century, Jerome wrote in his De Viris Illustribus ("On Illustrious Men") that the reason for this request was that Peter felt he was unworthy to die in the same manner as Jesus.

 However, in the Acts of Peter, the author writes that Peter's request to be crucified upside-down was to make a point: that the values of those crucifying him were inverted themselves, emphasising the need to look beyond these values and adopt those of Jesus.